jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

 ### 54 Child or young person entitled to have adult present
 Every child or young person who is medically examined under section 53 is entitled to have present during that examination 1 adult—
-  (a) who is nominated for that purpose by that child or young person or, if the age or level of maturity of the child or young person makes it impracticable for him or her to make such a nomination, by the chief executive; and
+  (a) who is nominated for that purpose by that child or young person or, if the age or level of maturity of the child or young person makes it impracticable for that child or young person to make such a nomination, by the chief executive; and
   (b) who consents to be present.

 ### 55 Restrictions on internal examinations and examinations under general anaesthetic